JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::postgre::install()

-Install and configure PostgreSQL. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2129-L2217)
+Install and configure PostgreSQL. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2153-L2240)

-note: postgre is not installed by default and is currently untested.
+note: postgresql is not installed by default and is currently untested. this function is a work in progress. it is intended as a future feature.

 #### options: